Mon – Sun: 24/7 Plumbing

 Plumber Opening Sewage Tank

 Remember that these inspections should be extensive, including the rest of the septic system, pipes, and the drain field near the tank.
-Otherwise, you may encounter the issue of a completely damaged septic tank system.
+Otherwise, you may encounter a wholly damaged septic tank system.

 As such, an average household septic system should be inspected every 3 to 5 years, if not more frequently.
 So, book professional inspection sessions accordingly.